 Ideally Futsal should be played indoors on a wooden or synthetic surface.
 However, at the recreational level, where indoor facilities are not available or accessible, the game can be played outdoors on a flat hard surface.
-The game should not be played on grass or 3G.
+The game should not be played on grass, but as a last resort can be played on artificial grass - but this will slow the game down.
 Frequently in warmer climates abroad you will commonly notice Futsal markings on school playgrounds.